/terms/agentic-retrieval · 3 min read · intermediate

 How does agentic retrieval differ from RAG?

 RAG is the underlying mechanism for retrieving and grounding answers.
-Agentic retrieval is the orchestration layer on top — the agent decides when to retrieve, what query to issue, whether to refine, and when to stop.
+Agentic retrieval is the orchestration layer on top.
+The agent decides when to retrieve, what query to issue, whether to refine, and when to stop.

 Do agents read my entire page?